AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 ### Accessing Data

-*From public state* Directly from the state
-*From private state:* Performs a membership proof for the values in the tree, ensuring that they are part of the commitment.
+**From public state:** Accessed directly from the state **From private state:** Performs a membership proof for the values in the tree, ensuring that they are part of the commitment.

 ### Updating Values